-ELEMENTARY SCHOOL TEACHERS II 3 credits Prerequisite: 3450:140 with a grade of C- or better.
+ELEMENTARY SCHOOL TEACHERS II

+Prerequisite: 3450:140 with a grade of C- or better.
 A problem-solving and inquiry-based approach to fundamentals of Euclidean geometry and elementary data analysis via hands-on activities and the use of technology.

+289 SELECTED TOPICS IN MATHEMATICS

+-3 cred

+Prerequisite: permission.
+Selected topics of interest in mathematics.

+335 INTRODUCTION TO ORDINARY

+DIFFERENTIAL EQUATIONS

-- 289 SELECTED TOPICS IN MATHEMATICS 1-3 credits Prerequisite: permission.
-Selected topics of interest in mathematics. - 335 INTRODUCTION TO ORDINARY DIFFERENTIAL EQUATIONS 3 credits Prerequisite: 3450:223 with a grade of C- or better.
+Prerequisite: 3450:223 with a grade of C- or better.
 Basic techniques for solving ODEs and systems of ODEs.
 Analysis of models involving differential equations of first order and simple equations of second order.

+COMPUTER SCIENCE

-COMPUTER SCIENCE 3460;
+209 INTRODUCTION TO COMPUTER SCIENCE

-- 208 INTRODUCTION TO C++ PROGRAMMING 3 credits Prerequisite: 3460:206.
-Introduction to class types and data abstraction.
-In addition, memory management and dynamic memory allocation will be discussed. - 209 INTRODUCTION TO COMPUTER SCIENCE 4 credits Prerequisite: 3450:145 or 149 with a grade of C- or better, or equivalent.
+Prerequisite: 3450:145 or 149 with a grade of C- or better, or equivalent.
 An introduction to problem-solving methods and algorithm development.
-Programming in a high-level language including how to design, code, debug and document programs using techniques of good programming style. - 210 DATA STRUCTURES AND ALGORITHMS I 4 credits Prerequisites: 3460:209 and 3450:208 with a grade of C- or better.
+Programming in a high-level language including how to design, code, debug and document programs using techniques of good programming style.

+210 DATA STRUCTURES AND ALGORITHMS I

+Prerequisites: 3460:209 and 3450:208 with a grade of C- or better.
 Dynamic memory allocation methods, elementary data structures, internal representations, and associated algorithms.
 Topics include lists, stacks, queues, trees, and sorting methods.

-STATISTICS 3470:
+STATISTICS

-- 250 STATISTICS FOR EVERYDAY LIFE 4 credits Prerequisite: Placement.
+250 STATISTICS FOR EVERYDAY LIFE

+Prerequisite: Placement.
 Conceptual approach to the basic ideas and reasoning of statistics.
 Topics include descriptive statistics, probability (uncertainty), statistical inference (estimation and hypothesis testing).
-Computer application laboratory. - 260 BASIC STATISTICS 3 credits Prerequisite: Mathematics placement test or 3450:100.
+Computer application laboratory.

+260 BASIC STATISTICS

+Prerequisite: Mathematics placement test or 3450:100.
 Applied approach to data description and statistical inference (hypothesis testing, estimation); one-sample parametric and non-parametric methods.
 Analysis of ratios, rates, and proportions.
+Computer applications.

-Computer applications. - 261 INTRODUCTORY STATISTICS I 2 credits Prerequisite: Placement.
-Descriptive statistics such as mean, median; frequency tables and histograms; probability; random variables; discrete and continuous probability distributions; sampling distributions. - 262 INTRODUCTORY STATISTICS II 2 credits Prerequisite: 3470:261.
+261 INTRODUCTORY STATISTICS I

+Prerequisite: Placement.
+Descriptive statistics such as mean, median; frequency tables and histograms; probability; random variables; discrete and continuous probability distributions; sampling distributions.

+262 INTRODUCTORY STATISTICS II

+Prerequisite: 3470:261.
 Statistical inference, point estimation, interval estimation, hypothesis testing, parametric (tests for the mean and variance), and non-parametric (binomial test, chi-square tests, rank tests) methods.

-GERMAN 3530:
+GERMAN

-101,2 BEGINNING GERMAN I, II 4 credits each Sequential.
+101,2 BEGINNING GERMAN I, II

+Sequential.
 Prerequisite for 102: 101 or equivalent.
 Acquisition of basic reading, speaking, writing and listening comprehension skills, with emphasis on development of self-expression in everyday situations through culturally authentic media and texts.

-201,2 INTERMEDIATE GERMAN I, II 3 credits each Sequential.
+201,2 INTERMEDIATE GERMAN I, II

+Sequential.
 Prerequisite: 3530:102 or equivalent.
 Continuing acquisition of competence in reading, writing, speaking, and listening comprehension through use of culturally authentic materials, with emphasis on developing accuracy and self-expression in a wide range of situations.